How to Keep Records as a Trustee

 Two Costly Record-Keeping Mistakes

 Here’s a cautionary tale that illustrates the importance of keeping accurate records.
-One of our clients, whom we’ll call John White, failed to keep accurate records while acting as a Trustee.
+One of our clients, whom we’ll call John White, failed to keep accurate records while acting as a trustee.
 At the end of the accounting year, it was time to prepare an accounting.
 He tried to piece together what had happened to the trust funds, but his numbers didn’t add up properly.

-Because of the discrepancy in Trust funds, John had to reimburse the Trust over $30,000 out of his Trustee fee and beneficial share!
+Because of the discrepancy in trust funds, John had to reimburse the trust over $30,000 out of his trustee fee and beneficial share!
 For John, poor record-keeping was a costly mistake.

 Not correcting an imbalance in trust funds can be another expensive mistake.
-If the beneficiaries see a deficit in the trust accounting, they may threaten to sue you for breach of your Trustee duties.
+If the beneficiaries see a deficit in the trust accounting, they may threaten to sue you for breach of your fiduciary duties.
 Did you know that trust litigation often costs tens of thousands of dollars?
 Keeping fastidious records can be labor-intensive, but it’s well worth the time and effort because of the dangers you’ll avoid by doing so.

 For detailed counsel on how to keep accurate records as a trustee (and limit your potential for getting sued by a beneficiary), feel free to contact our office.